Multilevel-NN/torchbraid/README.md

 For instance, if you don't have CUDA enabled, then the error will look like:

 ```
+Check For GPU-Direct Support
+-- compile time: This MPI library does NOT have CUDA-aware support.
+-- run time:This MPI library does not have CUDA-aware support.

+Check For GPU-Direct Support
+-- compile time: This MPI library does NOT have CUDA-aware support.
+-- run time:This MPI library does not have CUDA-aware support.

+FAILED: GPU aware MPI is NOT available - "MPIX_Query_cuda_support" test failed.
 ```

 We also check the `MPIX_Query_cuda_support` command available in most MPI libraries.
 Finally, it's